Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Introduction

-It is well known that a part of the $\alpha_s^2$ contributions in \cite{Misiak:2015xwa} was obtained via interpolation, i.e., using the results obtained through the large $m_c$ asymptotic expansion on one hand and the results for $m_c=0$ on the other hand.
-In the process of evaluating $\alpha_s^2$ corrections directly at the physical value of $m_c$ in \cite{Misiak:2020vlo}, the part stemming from diagrams with closed fermion loops on gluon lines that contribute to the interference of the current-current and photonic dipole operators was calculated, extending previous work on such contributions \cite{Ligeti:1999, Bieri:2003ue, Boughezal:2007}.
+A sizeable part of the uncertainty in \cite{Misiak:2015xwa} is due to the fact that so far there is no exact calculation with the correct mass for the charm quark $m_c$ at NNLL order.
+Instead, the results are obtained via interpolation, i.e., by using the results obtained through the large $m_c$ asymptotic expansion on one hand and the results for $m_c=0$ on the other hand.
+An improvement resulted from calculating a limited set of diagrams with closed fermion loops on gluon lines at order $\alpha_s^2$ for the physical value of $m_c$ in \cite{Misiak:2020vlo}\footnote{The diagrams calculated are those occurring in the interference of the current-current and photonic dipole operators.}; see also \cite{Ligeti:1999, Bieri:2003ue, Boughezal:2007}.
+Let us remind the reader that the complete NNLL calculation of the branching ratio includes a large number of diagrams associated with different effective operators, which pose their own difficulties that have to be overcome.

+We feel that the time has come to close the gap on $m_c$.
+In \cite{Greub:2023msv} we started the computation of virtual $\alpha_s^2$ corrections to the decay amplitude $b \to s \gamma$ associated with the current-current operators, that is the matrix elements of these operators.
+We worked out all those diagrams where no gluons are touching the $b$-quark line.
+These contributions, which we denote in the following as ``$s$-leg diagrams'', are shown in Figure 1 of \cite{Greub:2023msv}.
+We also set out to calculate the remaining diagrams\footnote{This work can be considered as an extension of our work \cite{Greub:1996tg}, where the corresponding $\alpha_s^1$ corrections were calculated.}.